JETSCAPE/SummerSchool2020/SMASH_session/README.md

 ### Our goals
 1. Use SMASH as a hadronic afterburner, generate ROOT output of particles and collisions and by analyzing it learn about chemical and kinetic freeze-out.
-2. (Optional for the touch ones)
+2. (Optional)
-   Generate SMASH vtk output and look at visualizations of hadronic scattering.
+   Generate SMASH vtk output and look at visualizations of collisions.

 To begin add your name to the [table](https://docs.google.com/spreadsheets/d/1f1M4vro1lFZnp80Dy0bE_XjYxMQid9oG9BgEMiO10-o/edit?usp=sharing) to mark your progress.
 Then follow the steps below.